cloudscribe/cloudscribe.Web.Pagination/README.md

 * cs-previous-page-title - Previous page
 * cs-next-page-text - »
 * cs-next-page-title - Next page
+* cs-previous-page-html - pass in raw html as shown in the example above, you must provide the title and your html must have a link with href='#'
+* cs-next-page-html - same as above
 * cs-pager-ul-class - pagination
 * cs-pager-li-current-class - active
 * cs-pager-li-non-active-class - disabled